Aarception/Mo-information-security-portfolio/README.md

 I am your strategist's strategist.
 If I am your border guard, you will be impenetrable.

 Qualities are a fit, but the Profile  isn't

+It can look like multi-disciplinary, but it's really interdisciplinary.🤝

     I. Detect a possible design anomaly.